 Motorcyclist Casualties by Gender

-estimated that there are more than twelve times as many male motorcyclist casualties
+The In-depth study estimated that there are more than twelve times as many male motorcyclist casualties than female ones.

 Casualties by Location

 Overall, almost three quarters (72%) of motorcyclist casualties occur on built-up roads (roads with a speed limit of up to 40 mph), even though such roads carry less than half of motorcycle traffic.
 Around 89% of moped casualties occur on built up roads, compared.

 One quarter (26%) of motorcyclist casualties and 10% of moped casualties occur on non built-up roads (roads with a speed limit of over 40 mph).
 And less than 2% of motorcyclist casualties (and virtually no moped casualties) occur on motorways, which carry 7% of motorcyclist traffic.